DannyEnagu/alx-interview/0x09-island_perimeter/README.md

 ## Solution

-  The Goal is to find the total perimeter of the Island`(i.e connected 1 cells) that is surrounded by water(i.e 0 cells).
+  The Goal is to find the total perimeter of the Island (i.e connected 1 cells) that is surrounded by water (i.e 0 cells).

 I used two nested for loops.
 The outer loop, go over the grid rows, the inner the grid columns.

-Find the perimiter of an `island `(1 cell)` by adding all it's sides that are next to water `(0 cells)`.
+Finding the perimeter of an `island is simply calcutating the total of all the sides of a square land `(1 cell)` that are next to water `(0 cells)`.
-Where, each side of the square `(1 cell)`has a length of `1` `(i.e a single 1 cell/land surrounded by
-zeros/water has a total length of 4)`.
-But, if it's closest neighbour `(i.e top or botom or right or even left side)` is a land cell.
-We will need to subtract those sides from 4 and then add up all remaining from all land cells that make up the Island, to get the final perimeter of the Island area.
 The perimeter represents the total length of the boundary that surrounds the land cells (the island).

+Where, each side of the given square `(1 cell)`has a length of `1`.
+A single land cell `(1 cell)` surrounded by water cells `(0 cells)`, has a total length of 4.
+Therefore, if it's closest neighbour `(top or botom or right or even left cell)` is a land cell, we then need to subtract those side(s) from 4, and add up the remaining remaining lengths from all the land cells that makes up the Island to get the final perimeter of the Island area.

 ### Algorithm